tamouse/prize-picks-jurassic-park/README.md

   3. Automated tests for everything implemented.

      While I don't always follow a strict TDD / BDD paradigm, those thoughts are sitting in my head often when I'm sketching out the initial bits of a model or controller, and the test comes soon after.

+  4. Cages have a maximum capacity for how many dinosaurs it can hold.

+     I created a constant, MAX_CAGE_RESIDENTS, which can be set with an ENV variable at startup.
+The default is 3.

+  5. Cages have a power status of ACTIVE or DOWN.

+     The `power_status` field is a string, and there are constants defined which limit what the statuses can be.
+While this could have been done with a boolean, more status values could be needed in the future.

+     I created some methods in the model and actions in the controller to easily set the power status: e.g.:`:power_down!`.

+  6. Cages cannot be powered off if they contain dinosaurs.

+     Implemented via a validation in `Cage`.

+  7. Dinosaurs cannot be moved to a cage that is powered down.

+     Also implemented via a validation in `Cage`.

+Additional items:

+  8. Added `:dinosaurs` as a resource under the `:cage` resource in `config/routs.rb`.
+All actions in `DinosaursController` work whether called with the `cages/:cage_id/dinosaurs` path or just `dinosaurs/`.

 #### Not implemented ####

 Items not done:
-  1. Cages have a maximum capacity for how many dinosaurs it can hold.

-     To start off, determine a maximum number to be used for all the cages, and create it as a CONSTANT in an initializer.
-Add validations to verify that the maxium is not exceeded, in `Cage` (1st choice) or in `DinsosaurToCageService` (2nd choice, but kinda sketchy).
-  2. Cages have a power status of ACTIVE or DOWN.

-     Add a boolean field to the `cages` table; make non-nullable with a default of `true`.
-Create methods in `Cage` to implement the `down`, `down!`, and `down?` methods, and hte `active`, `active!`, and `active?` operators.
-  3. Cages cannot be powered off if they contain dinosaurs.

-     Using the `dinosaurs_count` counter cache if we trust it and never allow and `down!` operator when `dinosaur_count` is greater than zero.

-     [And of course, this is Jurassic Park -- there won't be any power outages, right?
-Right??]
-  4. Dinosaurs cannot be moved to a cage that is powered down.

-     Add a validator to the `Cage` model to prevent this from happening.
+  9. The full experience for #8 above still needs to be wired up, but I envision the user being able to create a dinosaur in a specific cage, for example.

+     For this to work, the `DinosaurCreateService` should be able to take an optional `cage_id` during initialization of the operation instance.

-  5. When querying dinosaurs or cages, they should be filterable or their attributes (Cages on power status, Dinosaurs on species).
+  10. When querying dinosaurs or cages, they should be filterable or their attributes (Cages on power status, Dinosaurs on species).

       This should be done via the controllers, when they get the index of Cages and Dinosaurs, and pass the filters in as `where` clauses.

       It would be interesting also if, for example, the Dinosaurs controller was also nested under the Cages controller in order to provide a url path like "/cages/12/dinosaurs" (to give all the dinosaurs in cage 12) or "/cages/12/dinosaurs?species=triceratops" to select only the triceratops that are in cage 12.